Stochastic dynamics at the back of a gene drive eradication wave: Introduction

+\lk{Wild-type recolonisation events have been reported in many models of eradication gene drive, mostly discrete individual-based models \cite{north2020, north2019, birand2022, champer2021, champer2022a, liu2023a, liu2022a, paril2022, zhu2023}.
+This modelling approach, however, is constrained by computational resources, and simulated populations typically did not exceed several tens of thousands of individuals.
+To simulate a larger population, we implement our models in a population-based framework, tracking the population size at each spatial site rather than the position of each individual.
+In particular, this allows us to study the influence of the carrying capacity of the environment on the probability of wild-type recolonisation events.}

+\lk{We also investigate the influence of migration rate and fitness on wild-type recolonisation events using an analytical approach supported by simulations.
+This work complements two previous studies that relied solely on numerical simulations \cite{paril2022, champer2021}.
+Both studies concluded that high dispersal rates reduce the probability of recolonisation.
+However, Champer \textit{et al.} found that higher fitness decreases the chance of recolonisation \cite{champer2021}, whereas Paril and Phillips obtained contrasted results on X-shredder and W-shredder drives \cite{paril2022}.}

 In this work, we focus on quantifying the probability that a wild-type recolonisation event does not occur within a realistic time window (Figure \ref{fig:illu_chasing}(a)).
 The rationale of this analysis is based on the following idea: if the last individual carrying a wild-type allele is surrounded by many drive individuals, then it is very unlikely that stochastic fluctuations can leave behind individuals carrying wild-type alleles capable of repopulating the empty place.
 On the contrary, if individuals carrying wild-type alleles are still present when the drive population is scarce, then it is conceivable that these individuals can recolonise with significant probability.
 Here, we will focus on the first facet of this rationale, using a deterministic approach to approximate the location of dense drive population.
-This approximation must however be completed with a stochastic approximation to determine the position of the last individual carrying at least one wild-type allele.
-We explain how to handle the deterministic parts in an analytical way, then we give some preliminary steps of how to deal with the stochastic part.
-The former is based on the theory of reaction-diffusion traveling waves, which was the main focus of \cite{klay2023}, whereas the latter is based on a heuristical connection with extinction time in Galton-Watson branching processes.
-Interestingly, we find that, when parameters vary, most of the variation of the chance of recolonisation is due to the analytical contribution, for which we have explicit formulas.
+This approximation must however be complemented with a stochastic approximation to determine the position of the last individual carrying at least one wild-type allele.
+We explain how to handle the deterministic parts in an analytical way, then we give some heuristics of how to deal with the stochastic part.
+The former is based on the theory of reaction-diffusion traveling waves, which was the main focus of \cite{klay2023}, whereas the latter is based on a connection with the time of extinction in Galton-Watson branching processes.